Three themed seven-day retreats exploring its origins, practice and liberating possibilities in the UK and Switzerland

 Each retreat will contain periods of teaching, discussion in groups and formal meditation, all held in the container of noble silence.
 Mornings will be dedicated to silent, sustained practice.
 Afternoons will be primarily teaching, evenings will be teaching and opportunities for collective inquiry and questions.

-Please note that only the 2020 BFM retreat is available for booking at present.
+Please note that the 3rd retreat isn’t available for booking at present.

-The two other retreats will take place from 20-26 February 2021 at Beatenberg, Switzerland, and 4-10 March 2022 (venue still TBC) and be released for booking the year before.
+It will take place on 4-10 March 2022 at the Kairos Centre, UK, and be released for booking the year before.
 Any queries please contact firstname.lastname@example.org.

 AKINCANO M. WEBER is a Swiss Buddhist teacher and psychotherapist (MA).
 A former monk, he has lived and practised for 20 years in European and Thai Forest monasteries.
 Particular interests are early Buddhist texts, stillness and contemplative psychology.
 He is the guiding teacher of Atammaya Cologne, Germany, part of the CPP programme and of several Mindfulness teacher training courses, and teaches meditation and Buddhist Psychology in secular and traditional contexts in Europe and overseas.